SrS2225a/custom_uploader/README.md

     <img src="https://img.shields.io/github/workflow/status/SrS2225a/custom_uploader/CI?style=flat-square" />
 </p>

-Custom Uploader is a simple, lightweight, and easy to use file uploader built using flutter for android devices that allows you to upload files to host of choice.
+Custom Uploader is a simple, lightweight, and easy to use file uploader built using flutter for android devices that allows you to upload files to a file host of your choice.

 ## Features
 * Easily upload anything to your host of choice (images, videos, documents, etc.) with a simple and easy to use interface.